 Typically a violin’s price decreases with age, especially when made from the cheaper materials used in beginner and intermediate violins.
 However, over time certain violins will actually increase in value.
 For example, some Stradivarius violins sell for millions of dollars.
 These are the odd case and you shouldn’t generally rely on your violin to increase in value with age.

 Violins come in different levels for players on different stages of their musical careers.
 Many beginners start by renting violins to make sure that they want to continue playing long-term.
 This is definitely a cost-effective way, especially if you only play for a year or two in school.
 However, long-term buying makes much more sense so here is an overview of the different violin levels.
 This article explains the difference between the violin levels.

 Essentially, violins fall into three categories:

-- Student and Beginner Violins: Beginner violins are typically machine made since mass production allows these violins to cost less.
+Beginner violins are typically machine-made since mass production allows these violins to cost less.
 These instruments are best for those just learning violin since the sound quality isn’t the best, but the cost makes up for it.
 Beginners tend to be rough on their violins so maple (dyed black to resemble ebony) is sometimes used for the pegs and fingerboards, areas that are exposed to more friction, to make them stronger.
-These violins are quite affordable and prices range from $200 to $2,500.
+These violins are quite affordable and prices range from $200 to $1,000.

 Typically, a better quality violin will be more expensive.
 A cheap violin that costs only a few hundred dollars may be great for a beginner or student who is unsure whether they will continue playing but is virtually unplayable by a professional.
 Of course, the violin price is not always merely an indication of product quality.